LiskHQ/lisk-desktop/docs/HARDWARE_WALLET_DEVELOPMENT.md

 ## Step 1: Manually add the Lisk ledger app to your Ledger hardware wallet

-- Download `installer_nanos.sh` or `installer_nanos_plus.sh` from [ledger-lisk](https://github.com/Zondax/ledger-lisk/releases).
-Depending on your HW test device.
+- Download `installer_nanos.sh` or `installer_nanos_plus.sh` from [ledger-lisk](https://github.com/Zondax/ledger-lisk/releases), depending on your HW test device.
 - run `chmod +x ./installer.sh`
-- Make sure you have python3 on your environment
+- Make sure you have python3 in your environment.
-- Connect your ledger nano to your computer
+- Connect your ledger nano to your computer.
 - run `./installer.sh load` // to push the Lisk app to your ledger)
-- You might need to do pip install ledgerblue .
-Make sure you use pip for python3, depending on how you have set up your aliases to handle python2 and python3.
-I use pip3 for python3, in that case do pip3 install ledgerblue .
+- It may be necessary to perform a pip install ledgerblue.
+Ensure you use pip for python3, depending on how you have set up your aliases to handle python2 and python3.
+If you are using pip3 for python3, then in this case perform a pip3 install ledgerblue.
-- Accept all prompts on your connected ledger device
+- Accept all prompts on your connected ledger device.
-- After accepting all prompts you should have an app called Lisk
+- After accepting all prompts you should have an app called Lisk.

 ## Step 2: How to sign in to your ledger wallet
 - `git clone git@github.com:LiskHQ/lisk-desktop.git`